Automating Mobile App Testing with AWS Device Farm - Real Device Testing and CI/CD Integration

 Run automated tests on real iOS and Android devices and integrate them into your CI/CD pipeline.
 This article covers test framework selection criteria and manual testing via remote access.

-Overview of Device Farm
+Overview of Device Farm and Mobile Testing Challenges

+Quality assurance for mobile applications faces a fundamental challenge: device diversity.
+The combinations of Android and iOS versions, screen sizes, and hardware specifications reach thousands of patterns, making manual testing impractical.
+Building an on-premises device lab requires significant investment in device procurement, management, OS update application, and network environment setup.
 Device Farm is a service that lets you test mobile and web applications on real devices hosted by AWS.
 Over 2,500 device configurations are available, including Samsung Galaxy, Google Pixel, iPhone, and iPad, covering multiple OS generations.
-The service offers two modes: automated testing (running test scripts) and remote access (manually operating a real device).
-Pricing is pay-per-minute per device, and a monthly flat-rate unlimited plan is also available.
+The service offers two modes: automated testing (running test scripts) and remote access (manually operating a real device), allowing development teams to focus on test design and quality improvement.

-Test Frameworks and Automated Testing
+Test Frameworks and Device Pool Management

 CI/CD Pipeline Integration